 In recent months, Ghovanloo and his team have recruited 11 individuals with high-level spinal cord injuries to test the headset version of the system at the Atlanta-based Shepherd Center and the Rehabilitation Institute of Chicago.

 Trial participants received a clinical tongue piercing and tongue stud that contained a tiny magnet embedded in the upper ball.
 They repeated two test sessions per week during a six-week period that assessed their ability to use the Tongue Drive System to operate a computer and navigate an electric wheelchair through an obstacle course.

 "During the trials, users have been able to learn to use the system, move the computer cursor quicker and with more accuracy, and maneuver through the obstacle course faster and with fewer collisions," said Ghovanloo.
-"We expect even better results in the future when trial participants begin to use the intraoral Tongue Drive System on a daily basis."
+"We expect even better results in the future when trial participants begin to use the intraoral Tongue Drive System daily."

-Georgia Tech graduate students Abner Ayala-Acevedo, Xueliang Huo, Jeonghee Kim, Hangue Park and Xueli Xiao, and former postdoctoral fellow Benoit Gosselin also contributed to this work.
+Georgia Tech graduate students Abner Ayala-Acevedo, Xueliang Huo, Jeonghee Kim, Hague Park, and Xueli Xiao, and former postdoctoral fellow Benoit Gosselin also contributed to this work.